edoardottt/MSc-CyberSecurity-Sapienza/Network-Infrastructures/NI_theory.md

 ### Describe the security services provided by the Authentication Header protocol, specifying the differences between the case in which is used in transport or in tunnel mode.

 The Authentication Header protocol is one of the two main protocols used of IPSec.
 There are two parts involved, they agree on Encryption Algorithms, keys and other params with a Security Association.
 We need a S.A. for the outgoing packets and ingoing packets.
-When we want to use also Encapsulating Security Payload we need 4 S.A. in the same time (2 for outogoing communication and two for the ingoing ones).
+When we want to use also Encapsulating Security Payload we need 4 S.A. in the same time (2 for outgoing communication and two for the ingoing ones).
 This protocol provides authentication and data integrity at the third layer, so whatever the other part will send to you, you will know:
 1) The packet is produced by the other part.
 2) Noone else produced the packet